eerii/hello-bevy/README.md

 ### runing locally 🌺

-this project is configured to use dynamic linking and fast recompiling by default. in order to have the fastest compile, you may install [mold](https://github.com/rui314/mold) and use rust nightly (`rustup default nightly`). if you don't want some of these features, go to [.cargo/config](.cargo/config) and follow the instructions, or remove it to disable optimizations all together.
+this project is configured to use dynamic linking for debug builds and fast recompiling by default. in order to have the fastest compile, you may install [mold](https://github.com/rui314/mold) and use rust nightly (`rustup default nightly`). if you don't want some of these features, go to [.cargo/config](.cargo/config) and follow the instructions, or remove it to disable optimizations all together.